 "Control" of noxious weeds means to prevent all seed production and/or to prevent the dispersal of all propagative parts capable of forming new plants.

-"Contain" means to confine a noxious weed and its propagules to an identified area of infestation.
+"Contain" means to confine a noxious weed and its propagules to an already identified area of infestation and prevent the infestation of previously unaffected areas.

 “Dominance ratings” is a measure of plant density of the target noxious weed.
 It is an estimate based on a 0 (zero) to 5 scale, assigned by LCNWCB staff, where: